-Let us consider P as the secret message which transmits to the receiver over the Internet.
+Let us consider Pas the secret message which transmits to the receiver over the Internet.
 The concealed message size image is 36×44 and g represents the number of concealed messages for embedding phase as g count of keyframes as a video.
 The message is embedded into a video instead of other media sources, retrieves at the destination side to improve the security.
 Typically, the frame image comprises the grey value from 0 to 255 in the type of eight-bit value.
 To partition the original frame image into 8-bit planes fit into 8 different bit locations from MSB to LSB, the bit plane technique [12] is exploited.
 The benefit of this approach is to present the important connection of every bit takes place in each pixel.
 Moreover, the bit plane approach attains 8 binary images of the concealed message.
-The initial bit plane image is carved using all the majority important bits of pixels and it is stated in eq.
-(2).
+The initial bit plane image is produced via the minimum important bits of each pixel.
+Likewise, the final bit plane binary image is carved using all the majority important bits of pixels and it is stated in eq.
+(2). $P = \{P_1, P_2, P_3, \dots, P_8\}$

-$$P = \{P_1, P_2, P_3, \dots, P_8\}$$ (2)
+$$\{P_1, P_2, P_3, \dots, P_8\}$$

 In eq.
-(2), P_1 represent the first binary image and P_8 indicates the 8th binary image of the concealed message.
+(2), P1 represent the first binary image and P8 indicates the 8th binary image of the concealed message.